vanTeeffelenLab/ExTrack/README.md

 - tests/test_extrack.py
 - or Tutorials/tutorial_extrack.ipynb

 These contain the most important modules in a comprehensive framework.
 We recommand following the tutorial tutorial_extrack.ipynb which uses Jupyter notebook as it is more didactic.
 One has to install jupyter to use it: `pip install jupyter` in the anaconda prompt for conda users.

-**Document here how to open a Jupyter notebook**

 # Usage
 ## Units